gesape/AutoStatsQ/README.md

 # AutoStatsQ
-Toolbox for automated station quality control for MT inversion Please contact me for further description, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de
+Toolbox for automated station quality control for MT inversion.
+Please contact me for further description, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de

 - Catalog search for teleseismic events with uniform azimuthal coverage around array